Svendolin/All-about-React/readme.md

 ***
 ``DOM`` = The Document Object Model (DOM) is a programming API for HTML and XML documents.
 It defines the logical structure of documents and the way a document is accessed and manipulated.

+=> VITE will overwrite some folderstructure names, so don't be confused if it looks different than the general structre as shown down below!

 <br />

 _**FOLDERSTRUCTURE or a project with React:**_